 TIP: I recommend that you bake these on a parchment-lined baking sheet for easy clean up and to avoid any risk of sticking.

 To make this recipe, here are the steps you’ll need to take.
+Scroll down to the bottom of this post for the full information.

 - Gather the ingredients. (photo 1)